ChrisEssery/group-project/Portfolio/Conclusion.md

 The outbreak of COVID-19 in March, and the subsequent lockdowns running up to the end of April affected each us in many ways.
 It is to this topic we now turn our attention.
 In particular, we will cover the main ways in which the pandemic affected our project.

 The first major impact was communication.
 Specifically, Covid-19 prevented us from meeting in person.
-This meant that we were reliant on communication platforms to not only talk about the project but work collaboratively on the coding side of things.
-The second issue we faced was the stress component of the pandemic.
-Not only did we feel increased levels of stress due to the existential threat of the virus, we also found that the masters conversion was especially challenging given that we had so few face-to-face interactions with tutors, TAs and other students.
-This certainly had an impact on the experience of the masters.
+As a result, we were reliant on communication platforms to not only talk about the project but work collaboratively on the coding and documentation side of things.
+The other issue we faced during this time was the stress component of the pandemic.
+Not only did we feel increased levels of stress due to the existential threat of the virus, but we also found that the MSc conversion was especially challenging given we had no face-to-face interactions with tutors, TAs or fellow students in the second term.

 In relation to our group project,